metablaster/WindowsFirewallRuleset/Readme/MonitoringFirewall.md

 - WFP stand for "Windows Filtering Platform", a low level packet filter upon which Windows firewall is built.
+- **NOTE:** you need to enable at a minimum, auditing of dropped packet as explained in section "Event log" above.
 - you can access WFP logs, filter and state by executing following commands:\
 ```netsh wfp show state``` to show current state, such as detailed information about dropped or
 allowed network packets.
 ```netsh wfp show filters``` to show current firewall filters
 (filters are made of firewall rules btw, rules by them self are just high level specifications translated into these low level filters.)
-- when you execute show state, it will generate xml file in the same directory where you executed the command, open this file with your code editor such VS Code.
+- when you execute show state, it will generate xml file in the same directory where you execute command, open this file with your code editor such VS Code.
 - what you are looking for here is an ID called "Filter Run-Time ID" and "Layer Run-Time ID", you can obtain these ID's from event viewer as shown in Event log (screen shot above).